• Skip to main content

 Homemade cake mix should be stored in an airtight jar or container.
 It can be kept at room temperature in a cool, dry, and dark place (such as the pantry).
 When stored properly, your cake mix will be good for up to 3 months.

-Gifting Homemade Cake Mix
+🎁 How To Gift Homemade Cake Mix

 Write instructions on a tag, including wet ingredients needed, temperature to bake, and how long to bake the cake.
-Tie the tag to the lid and stick a bow on top!
+Tie the tag to the lid and stick a bow on top.

-Tips For Making The Best Cake Mix
+💭 Tips For Making The Best Cake Mix From Scratch

 🧁 Homemade Frosting Recipes

-• Lemon Cream Cheese Frosting - This citrus-packed frosting would pair perfectly with white, yellow, or lemon cake!
+• Lemon Cream Cheese Frosting - This citrus-packed frosting would pair perfectly with white, yellow, or lemon cake.

-• Strawberry Cream Cheese Frosting - A sweet frosting that is made using freeze-dried strawberries!
+• Strawberry Cream Cheese Frosting - A sweet frosting that is made using freeze-dried strawberries.

-• Chocolate Chip Cookie Dough Buttercream - This irresistible frosting tastes great on any variety of cake!
+• Chocolate Chip Cookie Dough Buttercream - This irresistible frosting tastes great on any variety of cake.

-• Oreo Buttercream - Add this buttercream to a chocolate or white cake for a cookies-and-cream vibe!
+• Oreo Buttercream - Add this buttercream to a chocolate or white cake for a cookies-and-cream vibe.

-• Vanilla Buttercream - Vanilla frosting is perfect for any flavor of cake!
+• Vanilla Buttercream - Vanilla frosting is perfect for any flavor of cake.

-• Chocolate Buttercream - Use this rich buttercream on a chocolate cake for a dessert that is extra indulgent!
+• Chocolate Buttercream - Use this rich buttercream on a chocolate cake for a dessert that is extra indulgent.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.